Mercury(II) cyanide: Reactions

+It serves as a source of Hg2+ in its reaction with sodium tetracarbonylcobalt:

 Coordination polymers can be synthesized from Hg(CN)2 building blocks.
 Large single crystals of [(tmeda)Cu-[Hg(CN)2]2][HgCl4] form upon treating CuCl2, the soft Lewis acid Hg(CN)2, and N,N,N',N'-tetramethylethylenediamine (TMEDA).
 The migration of two labile chloride ligands from harder Cu(II) to softer Hg(II) drives the formation of the crystal.

 Past applications

 The use of mercuric cyanide as an antiseptic was discontinued due to its toxicity.
 Hg(CN)2 is also used in photography.
-It is still used in homeopathy under the Latin name Hydrargyrum bicyanatum.

 Toxicology

 Mercury(II) cyanide is poison with health hazard classification 3, having an oral LD50 of 33 milligrams per kilogram in mice and a subcutaneous LD50 of 2.7 milligrams per kilogram in dogs.